yaronassa/cucumber-js-boilerplate/technical_readme.md

 - Handles the test flow, and keeps records of test phase durations, statuses and exceptions.
 - The `TestFlow._hooksHandlers` structure houses functions that are called by the cucumber hook with the corresponding name.
 - Most `TestFlow._hooksHandlers` functions have an array of hook actions to perform (**must** return a promise), that are called sequentially by `TestFlow._runHookActions`.
 - The `TestFlowMetaHelpers` class contains utils that manipulate the way the test flows and response to commands.
-These utils replace CucumberFacade functions with proxies that manipulate their inputs, outputs and success criteria (for example, flip future step results when using "The next N steps should fail" step).
+These utils run cucumber step-functions through a processing pipeline that can alter their results and success criteria (for example, flip future step results when using "The next N steps should fail" step).

 **Notable cucumber hooks**:
 - BeforeFeatures - The first hook that's called and executed.
 Used as the infrastructure's a-synchronous init hook (environment building, listener inits, etc.).
 This is the only hook that stops the entire run if it fails.